Find Cheap Auto Insurance Quotes in Your Area

-Alex Brisbourne, CEO of KORE, a company that maintains the specialized wireless networks connected to the telemetry devices, agrees.“Insurers can get a pretty clear picture of whether a driver carries more or less risk towards an eventual claim,” says Brisbourne.
+Alex Brisbourne, CEO of KORE, a company that maintains the specialized wireless networks connected to the telemetry devices, agrees.
+"Insurers can get a pretty clear picture of whether a driver carries more or less risk toward an eventual claim," says Brisbourne.

-According to a survey by Progressive, nearly 80 percent of consumers believe that usage-based insurance is a fairer way to price insurance and 90 percent of 18- to 34-year-olds are willing to try UBI.
+According to a survey by Progressive, nearly 80% of consumers believe that usage-based insurance is a fairer way to price insurance and 90% of 18- to 34-year-olds are willing to try UBI.

-“Traditional insurance isn't fair to low-mileage drivers.
-In fact, 64 percent of drivers pay higher premiums to subsidize the highest mileage-driving minority.
-The number one risk indicator for insurance is how often you're on the road, so if you drive less, you really should pay less for insurance,” says Dan Preston, CEO of Metromile, a pay-per-mile auto insurance provider based in San Francisco, Calif.
+"Traditional insurance isn't fair to low-mileage drivers.
+In fact, 64% of drivers pay higher premiums to subsidize the highest mileage-driving minority.
+The number one risk indicator for insurance is how often you're on the road, so if you drive less, you really should pay less for insurance," says Dan Preston, CEO of Metromile, a pay-per-mile auto insurance provider based in San Francisco, California.

 - Drivers who use their vehicles infrequently, including retirees and those who work from home or have shorter work commutes

 - Drivers who do not have a history of moving violations, accidents or reckless driving